algolia/instantsearch/docgen/src/guides/custom-widget.md

 ## The widget lifecycle and API

-InstantSearch.js defines the widget lifecycle of the widgets in 3 steps:
+InstantSearch.js defines the widget lifecycle of the widgets in 4 steps:

  - the configuration step, during which the initial search configuration is computed
  - the init step, which happens before the first search
  - the render step, which happens after each result from Algolia
+ - the dispose step, which happens when you remove the widget or dispose the InstantSearch instance

 Thoses steps translate directly into the widget API.
-Widgets are defined as plain JS objects with 3 methods:
+Widgets are defined as plain JS objects with 4 methods:

  - `getConfiguration` (optional), returns the necessary subpart of the configuration, specific to this widget